essif-lab/framework/docs/terms/documentation-interop.md

 updated: 2021-06-01
 vsntag: v0.1
 contributors: RieksJ
-# TEv2: type-specific front-matter for type `concept`
+# TEv2: type-specific front-matter for type `term`
 isa:
-term: Documentation # Text that is the name of the concept in (human readable) texts.
+term: Documentation interop # Text that is the name of the concept in (human readable) texts.
 fullterm: "Documentation Interoperability"
-shorterm:
+shorterm: Documentation interop
 synonyms:
 glossaryText: "the property that a documentation system of making its content comprehensible for a variety of people that come from different backgrounds."
 # Docusaurus \(see https://docusaurus\.io/docs/api/plugins/@docusaurus/plugin-content-docs#markdown-front-matter\):